ahmedssabir/Belief-Revision-Score/README.md

 ## Other Task: Sentence Semantic Similarity

-There are two advantages of using Belief Revision for sentence semantic similarity:
+There are two advantages of using Belief Revision for sentence semantic similarity tasks:

 - Belief_revision_score balances the high similarity score using human-inspired logic understanding.
 The similarity cosine distance alone is not a reliable score in some scenarios as it measures the angle between vectors in the semantic space.